juhasev/sample-ninja-help/project-edit-misc-options.md

 > If the user is logged in, an instant notification is used instead of email!
 Instant notifications can be accessed from the top right corner under the **BELL** icon.

+### Disable compensation
+Useful setting if you always or mostly run projects without compensation.
+This may prevent project managers from accidentally compensating panelists.

+> **NOTE**: When enabled, the revenue calculation is disabled regardless of the client CPI entered.
+If you would like to keep the revenue calculation intact, do not use this setting.
+Instead, use the normal compensation with zero values for "Reward Points".

 ### Enable webhooks
 Webhooks are used to relay invitation information to third-party servers and to enable the implementation of custom invitation methods, such as WhatsApp or SMS.
 If you have configured a webhook in the subpanel settings, you may use this setting to control it at the project level.